 Number of MNCs

-Another difference between Singapore and Hong Kong is that, whereas Singapore requires explicit approval of FTC status, Hong Kong grants CTC status on simple compliance with the CTC tax requirements.
-On the other hand, Hong Kong requires that the CTC legal entity in compliant, whereas Singapore can award FTC to the activities of a cost or profit centre.
+Another difference between Singapore and Hong Kong is that while Singapore requires explicit approval of FTC status (generally accompanied by certain conditions including headcounts and business spending), Hong Kong grants CTC status on simple compliance with the CTC tax requirements.
+On the other hand, Hong Kong requires that a new entity be set up with central management and control in Hong Kong and perform actual treasury function in Hong Kong, whereas Singapore can award FTC to the activities of a cost or profit centre of an entity.

 Both Singapore and Hong Kong are well connected cities with deep financial markets and good infrastructure suitable for treasury centres.
 In the end, many companies decide on a location based on their organisational requirements, for example, co-locating with regional headquarters.